esperar/esperar/README.md

 ### 👋 Hello, Welcome to K-hope's GitHub

-Hi, I'm Khope, a Software Engineer.
+Hi, I'm Khope, a Server/Infra Engineer.

 I believe in learning together and actively fostering the growth of myself and my colleagues.